 You’ll also make your way to William III’s State Apartments comprising of the Guard Chamber, the Presence Chamber, the Privy Chamber, and the Great Bedchamber.
 Additionally, you’ll also get to see his Private Apartments where he resided, for the most part, giving you an idea of his splendid taste in art.
 The views of the gardens from the apartments are simply outstanding.

 Explore The Court Gardens and Its Multiple Stunning Attractions Followed By The Haunted Gallery

 Up next is 60 acres of beautiful gardens running all the way down to the Thames River.
 These gardens are home to the world’s oldest maze (spanning a third of an acre), three National Plant Collections (Heliotropium ‘Cherry Pie Plant’, Lantana 'American shrub verbena', Queen Mary II Exoticks), and the largest Grape Vine in the world.
 The Gardens feature dazzling fountains along with seasonal displays of thousands of blooming flower buds.
-You’ll also see Henry VIII’s deer herd along with a good variety of other fauna.

 - Entrance to Hampton Court Palace and Gardens

 - The train ride from London’s Waterloo station to the Hampton Court station takes approximately 32 minutes

 - A valid photo ID is required when exchanging your voucher

 - Kids aged 15yrs and under must be accompanied by an adult